 Preparatory instruction for comprehensive school

-The primary aim of preparatory instruction is for children to be able to communicate and function in Finnish, so that they can then gradually integrate into mainstream education classes.
-During the preparatory education students study all subjects in Finnish to become familiar with Finnish vocabulary and basic terms and also get acquainted with Finnish culture, the Finnish environment and everyday life.
-Full integration is usually attained within a school year, after which pupils continue their studies in a regular Finnish class.
+The primary target of preparatory education is that students are able to study and function in Finnish language, so that they can gradually integrate into mainstream education classes.
+During the preparatory education students study all subjects in Finnish to become familiar with Finnish vocabulary.
+They will learn basic terms and also get acquainted with the Finnish culture, the Finnish environment and everyday life.
+Full integration is usually attained within a year, after which students continue their studies in a mainstream education class.

-Further support is provided for pupils in teaching them Finnish as a second language as well as their mother tongue, in their religious studies and in remedial teaching.
-Other school subjects are studied according to the Finnish core curriculum.
+Further support is provided for students after preparatory education by teaching them Finnish as a second language as well as their mother tongue and their own religion.
+Students are also entitled for remedial teaching.

 Teaching students’ mother tongue

 Students are able to study their mother tongue two hours per week, provided that there are at least six pupils studying the same language in a group.